apontador/findrix-sdk-doc-android/README.md

 ##Prerequisites
 - Android Studio 1.0 or higher
-- Android 4.1 or higher
+- Android 4.1 or higher (Beacon only works with Android 5.0 or higher)
 - Compile Sdk Version: API 21

 ##Import the library